AC-MADD-2025-AfterSchool-projects/.github/profile/README.md

 2. It may let us have a better understand what we learn from school courses, and have a chance to practice by group.
 3. It may let us have a chance to resolve real world problems by different thinking and culture.

-## What do we need to join the group
+## What skill do we need to join the group
 We welcome everyone to join without any background knowledge.
 But, some of the projects need some design/tech backgrounds.
 If you consider it is not fit you, you may as a oberver roles to stay in the project, until you can deliver some functions.
 It may have more than 1 project on going in this group, and everyone can choose the one you like to join.